syncfusion-content/ej2-angular-docs/ej2-angular/drop-down-list/how-to/value-change.md

 ---
 layout: post
-title: Value change in Angular Drop down list component | Syncfusion
+title: Value change in Angular DropDown List Component | Syncfusion
-description: Learn here all about Value change in Syncfusion Angular Drop down list component of Syncfusion Essential JS 2 and more.
+description: Learn here all about value change in Syncfusion Essential Angular DropDown List component, it's elements and more.
 platform: ej2-angular
 control: Value change
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Value change in Angular Drop down list component
+# Value change in Angular DropDown List Component

 You can check about whether value change happened by manual or programmatic by using [`change`](https://ej2.syncfusion.com/angular/documentation/api/drop-down-list/#change) event argument that argument name is `isInteracted`.